ollama/ollama/docs/api.md

 Enable JSON mode by setting the `format` parameter to `json`.
 This will structure the response as a valid JSON object.
 See the JSON mode [example](#request-json-mode) below.

+> [!IMPORTANT]
-> Note: it's important to instruct the model to use JSON in the `prompt`.
+> It's important to instruct the model to use JSON in the `prompt`.
 Otherwise, the model may generate large amounts whitespace.

 ### Examples